 I volunteer at a school or donate to several charities.
 Does that qualify as pro bono?
 The aspirational goal is to contribute at least 20 hours of pro bono legal services or contribute $350.00 annually to a Legal Aid organization.
 General community service such as tutoring or serving on a board is commendable; however, only legal work performed for an income eligible client or organization satisfies the pro bono requirement.
 For additional information on pro bono reporting and a list of qualifying agencies, please contact firstname.lastname@example.org.

 I am not currently practicing law and have no office or staff.
 How can I help?
 Attorneys who are not actively practicing law but are licensed and in good standing are still able to assist by making phone calls or writing letters which may be of great importance to clients.
-Alternatively, you may assist in areas requiring minimal to limited representation such as client intake, pro se clinics, legal hotline, special projects, training, cases referral, mentoring and co-counsel.
-If you are licensed and want to perform pro bono services in small chunks of time please email firstname.lastname@example.org.
+Additionally, you may assist in areas requiring minimal to limited representation such as client intake, pro se clinics, legal hotline, special projects, training, cases referral, mentoring and co-counsel so long as under the supervision of a Legal Aid attorney.
+If you are licensed and want to perform pro bono services in small chunks of time please email email@example.com.

 I'm a government attorney, handle PI or criminal cases.
 How can I help?
 Regardless of what type of law you practice, you can help.
 If you litigate, you can apply those skills in a permanent injunction hearing, uncontested divorce or general civil cases.
 If you practice corporate, business law or are a transactional attorney - you can draft a simple will for a veteran or handle a closing for a first time homeowner of Habitat for Humanity - we will find a case for you and train you in an area where needed most.
 We offer FREE CLE training, maintain a database of training materials and have seasoned attorneys willing to mentor upon request.